 Heath may have gone to extremes, but he had many companions in excess.
 In 1963, a different group of scientists at Tulane started transplanting chimpanzee kidneys into humans.
 Lobotomies, deep sleep therapy, “insulin shock” – Heath’s electrodes were, in comparison, a relatively delicate intervention.
 He generally used them, he insisted, on incurably sick patients for whom all other treatments had been tried and had failed–although the B-19 case and others suggest that is not entirely true.
 And while he did map out the “aversive” areas of his patients’ brains (including “a site which when stimulated would turn on intense killing rage, instantaneously”), and carry out that experiment with bulbocapnine on the CIA’s behalf, he also claimed to have rejected a request from the CIA to study the brain’s pain center.

-He was not a villainous outlier, cackling to himself in a basement, but the respected head of a major university department.
 Yet this, in an odd way, is precisely what makes Heath so fascinating, and his career so relevant today.
 He was not a villainous outlier, cackling to himself in a basement, but the respected head of a major university department, someone who was not only in the academic mainstream but had defined, at least for Tulane, what that mainstream was.
 His excesses, and his flaws, and his failures to accept his limitations, were therefore all the more significant.

 Heath’s central insight–that schizophrenia was a disease of the brain rather than the mind–has certainly been vindicated, and triumphantly so.
 Much of his research, for example in mapping the pleasure circuit of the brain or monitoring it during orgasm, was pioneering.
 Yet his 425 papers have left a remarkably small imprint on the wider field.
 By the time he retired–and, in truth, long before–it was clear that much of his work had been rendered moot by advances in antipsychotic medication; the idea of there being one single, fixable cause for schizophrenia also ended up being simplistic and overly optimistic.